Defence in depth: Examples

 The Pacific Theatre also had many examples of defence in depth, with the Japanese inflicting heavy casualties on the Americans in the Battles of Tarawa, Saipan, Peleliu, Iwo Jima, and Okinawa.

-The best modern example of a successful defence in depth is that of the Battle of Kursk.
+The best modern example of a successful defence in depth is that of the Battle of Kursk in the Second World War.
 During the battle, the Red Army deliberately drew the Germans into an attritional battle in multiple, well-prepared defensive lines, before launching massive counter-attacks on either side of the 9th Army in the north and the 4th Panzer Army in the south.
 The initial German offensive never fully penetrated the Red Army lines.
 By contrast, the subsequent Red Army counter-offensive pushed the front line hundreds of miles westwards.

 Colonel Francis J. Kelly discussed the employment of defence in depth in Army Special Forces camps during the Vietnam War.
 Kelly, a former U.S. Army Special Forces commander and author of Vietnam Studies U.S. Army Special Forces 1961–1971, stated in his work that the austere Special Forces fighting camps were highly functional and easily defended.

 While untested, this was also the planned NATO strategy in Europe during the Cold War at the Fulda Gap.
 However, by the 1980s, West Germany eventually pressured NATO to abandon this orthodox doctrine as it would have entailed allowing the country to be overrun by Warsaw Pact forces before they would be finally stopped.
-Instead, NATO agreed to an alternative doctrine of "Forward defence," which was criticized for not only being militarily senseless that would have quickly forced NATO to resort to tactical nuclear weapons when Warsaw Pact broke through with their considerable conventional forces, but also that enemy considered the doctrine so provocative that striking first seemed a more viable option as a result.
+Instead, NATO agreed to an alternative doctrine of "Forward defence," which was criticized for not only being militarily senseless that would have quickly forced NATO to resort to tactical nuclear weapons when Warsaw Pact broke through with their considerable conventional forces, but also that enemy considered the doctrine so provocative and potentially aggressive that striking first seemed a viable option as a result.